daycry/schemas/docs/api/methods.md

-# API Reference - Methods
+# API Reference – Minimal Methods

-This document provides detailed information about all public methods available in the Daycry Schemas library.
+This trimmed list covers only methods relevant to the minimal core.
+Anything about: version metadata setters, statistics, advanced relation detection toggles, cache tags/versioning, compression, factories, chains, validation, performance, logging, async – has been removed from both code and documentation.

 ## Core Methods